zemike47/e-library/README.md

-Elbray - Static Website
+### Elibrary - Static Website
-Elbray is a simple static website hosted on AWS S3.
+### Eibrary is a simple static website hosted on AWS S3.
 It includes HTML, CSS, and JavaScript files, and is deployed on AWS S3.
+### Deployed on AWS - S3 - [E-library](http://my-elibrary-website.s3-website-us-east-1.amazonaws.com )